-While you’re on a long conference call, or waiting for an internet connection that’s taking its time, show your love by decorating your banana.
+But first: While you’re on a long conference call, or waiting for an internet connection that’s taking its time, show your love by decorating a banana (photo #1).

 The original, wild, banana was tiny and filled with large seeds the size of peppercorns (photo #2).

 Bananas were first domesticated in Southeast Asia and Papua New Guinea, by at least 5000 B.C.E. and possibly as far back as 8000 B.C.E.